NUbots/NUbots/modules/NUbugger/README.md

 ## Usage

-The NUBugger module listens on TCP port 12000, which clients on remote machines running NUBugger can connect to in order to receive and monitor data from the robot in real time.
+The NUbugger module listens on TCP port 12000, which clients on remote machines running NUbugger can connect to in order to receive and monitor data from the robot in real time.
 Information is serialised using the NUAPI Message protocol buffer.